Art History Minor (20 credits)

 Studio Arts Minor (18 credits)

-A Studio Arts minor consists of 18 credits of Studio Arts courses with at least 6 of those credits at the 300 level or above.
+(*Individualized minor; must meet with a faculty member to discuss course selections) A Studio Arts minor consists of 18 credits of Studio Arts courses with at least 6 of those credits at the 300 level or above.
 Grades of less than 2.0 (C) in Studio Art courses will not count towards the minor.
-It is recommended that students seek advisement with a Studio Art faculty member.

 *Art Pre-requisites can be waived with approval from faculty and the Department Chair.